What is Botox?

 How is Botox given?

-Botox injections should be given only by a trained medical professional, even when used for cosmetic purposes.
+Botox injections should be given only by a trained medical professional, which includes when used for cosmetic purposes.

-The effects of a Botox injection are temporary.
-Your symptoms may return completely within 3 months after an injection.
-After repeat injections, it may take less and less time before your symptoms return, especially if your body develops antibodies to the botulinum toxin.
+The effects of a Botox injection are temporary and your symptoms may return completely within 3 months.
+After repeat injections, it may take less and less time between injections before your symptoms return, especially if your body develops antibodies to the botulinum toxin.

 Using this medication more often than prescribed will not make it more effective and may result in serious side effects.

 Cosmetic use.
 Botox Cosmetic starts working or showing its effect usually in the first 1 to 4 days, with the maximum effect being reached in the first 1 to 4 weeks.
 The cosmetic effect usually lasts for 3 to 4 months but varies depending on each different individual.

 Chronic migraine prevention.
 Injections should be given in 7 specific head/neck muscle sites, with the recommended re-treatment schedule every 12 weeks.

 Eye conditions.
 When receiving injections for eye muscle conditions, you may need to use eye drops, ointment, a special contact lens or other device to protect the surface of your eye.
 It is important to follow your doctor's instructions.
 For eye muscle spasms it may take only 1 to 3 days after injection before spasm symptoms begin to improve.
 You may notice the greatest improvement after 2 to 6 weeks.